 - Increase your intake of probiotics.
 One of the most powerful ways?
 Take a probiotic supplement.

-10 Best Foods for Gut Health
+10 Foods for Gut Health

 As mentioned, what you eat directly influences the makeup of bacteria in your gut.
 Which, in turn, impacts your health.
-A healthy gut helps keep chronic diseases like heart disease and cancer at bay, and also can reduce inflammation, keep your brain healthy, and help you maintain an optimal weight.
+A healthy gut helps keep chronic diseases like heart disease and cancer at bay, and can also reduce inflammation, keep your brain healthy, and help you maintain an optimal weight.
 It’s never too late to change your diet!
 Research shows that diversifying your plate can change your microbiome in as little as 24 hours.

 Artichokes are high in fiber, which can help keep your digestive system healthy.
 This delicious spring veggie feeds gut bacteria, reducing your risk of certain bowel cancers, alleviating constipation, and helping mitigate other digestive woes.
 Plus, artichokes contain inulin, a type of fiber which acts as a prebiotic.